LevanceWam/JavascriptCourse/README.md

  <p> Javascript is a dynamic language.
 This means we can set a variable to a number and then change it's type to a string.</p>

+<p>OOP:</p>

+<p> Object oriented programming (OOP), is a style of programming.
+Where we see a program as a collection of objects.
+They talk to each other to perform some functionality.
+A programming paradigm centered around objects rather than functions.
+OOP has been around since the 70s and unlike tools and frameworks that come and go.</p>

+<p>OOP is still relevant today because it is not a programming tool or language.
+It is a style of programming or paradigm.
+There are several languages that support OOP such as C#, Java, Ruby, Python, Javascript, and more! </p>

+<p>Four Pillars of OOP</p>

+<p></p>

 <h2>Table of Contents</h2>
 <li><a href='#section1'>Basics</a></li>
 <li><a href='#section2'>Operators</a></li>